Child and Family Services

 Infants & Toddlers

-No one can fully prepare you for a baby.
-It is not until your child is delivered (or adopted) can you realize the emotional and physical challenges of becoming a parent.
-This can be exceptionally challenging for new mothers struggling to create a healthy attachment with her infant.
-Postpartum depression is extremely common in women whose own mother's were emotionally unavailable and/or overreactive.
+While the introduction of a new member to the family can be a sacred time, for many reasons mothers can find themselves struggling to establish a healthy attachment with their baby.
 Whether struggling to develop a steady, loving bond with your baby or coping with the growing demands of a toddler, I work to help parents learn how to develop more authentic and joyful connection with their child.

 Young Childhood

 More than ever, children are challenged to meet ever increasing social-, academic- and technology-related demands.
 As a result, rates of anxiety and depression among youth are at concerning levels.
 Children feeling overwhelmed are often overly rigid, emotionally reactive, and less inclined to try new things.
-The strongest predictor for healthy emotional adjustment in a child are the strategies and supports parents implement at home.
 I help parents teach their children better coping strategies, more productive communication skills, and become more effective, flexible problem-solvers.

 Adolescence

-Adolescence marks a time in an individual's life few adults would want to re-experience.
-Social pressures, academic responsibilities, and dramatic changes in neurochemistry compete and contribute to cultivating individual identity.
-Trying to reconcile these pressures can produce emotional reactivity, physical withdrawal, and poor school performance.
+The pressures of adolescence can produce emotional reactivity, physical withdrawal, and poor school performance.
 During this time, it is common for parents to find themselves tip-toeing around emotional landmines as they try to maintain loving but firm boundaries.
 I help parents learn different strategies on how to cultivate responsible independence and emotional maturity while developing a better relationship with their child.

 What It's Like to Struggle to Connect With My Child